forgo/login-gov/README.md

 - `keystorePassword`: the password used to generate the keystore

-**3. Review Login.gov OpenID documentation:**
+<br/>**3.
+Review Login.gov OpenID documentation:**

 To better understand the specification which drove this project, refer to the [OpenID Developer Guide](https://developers.login.gov/oidc/) provided by Login.gov.

-**4. (OPTIONAL) Publish test app on the [Login.gov Dashboard](https://dashboard.int.identitysandbox.gov/):**
+<br/>**4.
+Publish test app on the [Login.gov Dashboard](https://dashboard.int.identitysandbox.gov/):**

-As long as the test data originally published for this demo app remains in the Login.gov sandbox, you should not need to change these settings.

-If you have developer access and wish to register your own test app, ensure your configuration is in sync before running the application.
+If you have developer access,register your own test app and ensure your configuration is in sync before running the application.
 You'll want to configure the following on the dashboard:

 - **Identity protocol**: "Openid connect"
 - **Issuer**: "urn:gov:gsa:openidconnect.profiles:sp:sso:_\<your organization\>_:_\<your app name\>_"